11 Kentucky Cardiac Care Jobs

 You must be able to complete labs within 48 hours of signing.

-Preferred Skills/Experience: EP experience preferred.
+Preferred Skills/Experience: Teaching Hospital and Community Hospital Experience.
+EP experience preferred.

 Cardiac Care Job Responsibilities